alighter/spark-tutorial/1_basic/content/1_Introduction.md

     ```
     # go to your project
     cd your_project
-    # create virtualenv with python 3.6
+    # create virtualenv with python 3.6 or other versions
     virtualenv -p /usr/bin/python3.6 venv
     ```
-- Active your venv
+- Activate your venv
     ```
     source venv/bin/activate
     ```